ripredshadowshadow-collab/ripredshadowshadow-collab.github.io/README.md

     </div>

     <script>
+        // --- Global State ---
+        let currentSelectedCarId = null; // Stores the ID of the currently selected car.

         // --- Car Data (Mock data, update this section with your actual details later!) --- const carData = {
             'AE86': {